WFMJ-TV: History

 WFMJ-TV has been the only locally owned and operated station in the market since CBS affiliate WKBN-TV (channel 27) was sold off in 1997.
-In fact, it is one of the few stations left in the country that is still locally owned and operated and one of three in Ohio, with the others being WBNX-TV in Akron and WCPO-TV in Cincinnati, with WBNS-TV in Columbus and WHIZ-TV in Zanesville having been sold off in recent years to Tegna Inc. and Marquee Broadcasting, respectively.
-Channel 21 points out often in advertisements noting that it is the "only locally-owned station in Youngstown."
+In fact, it is one of the few stations left in the country that is still locally owned and operated and one of two in Ohio, with the other being WCPO-TV in Cincinnati, with WBNS-TV in Columbus, WHIZ-TV in Zanesville, and WBNX-TV in Akron having been sold off in recent years to Tegna Inc., Marquee Broadcasting, and Nexstar Media Group respectively.
+Channel 21 points out often in advertisements noting that it is the "only locally-owned station in Youngstown".
 As a result, WFMJ has been a ratings juggernaut in Youngstown for several years.

-WFMJ is one of the few stations in the country that airs Live with Kelly and Ryan, Judge Judy, and Dr. Phil on the same station.
-WFMJ's morning show (WFMJ Today), NBC's Today, and Live with Kelly and Ryans ratings are among the highest in the country.
-WFMJ is also the Youngstown market's carrier station for the Ohio Lottery and its weekly game show, Cash Explosion Double Play.
+WFMJ is the Youngstown market's carrier station for the Ohio Lottery and its weekly game show, Cash Explosion Double Play.
 In October 2010, WFMJ began carrying syndicated programs, and commercials in high definition whenever available in the format.
 In April 2011, the station started broadcasting Cash Explosion in HD.

 In 2006, WFMJ opened a satellite studio at the Eastwood Mall in Niles, Ohio.
 Officially known as the Eastwood Mall Bureau, its primary focus is to cover news stories in Trumbull County, Ohio.
 It also features a retail store where people can buy WFMJ souvenirs, such as T-shirts embroidered with the WFMJ and/or WBCB logos.